SouthernPark/AutoMLFaceMask/README.md

     https://pan.baidu.com/s/1-INSHX7zRQaMzHKXL1d3tQ
     Extraction Code: 2kdv

-  There are a lot of pictures in this dataset.
-However, I just use 200 pictures (100 with mask and 100 without) to reduce the time and cost used in AutoML training.
 ## Using_AutoML_to_train_a_module
   >(2) How do I upload these picture and train the module using AutoML?
     You can look at this google tutorial or watch a youtube video for more help: